 2. Don’t tie yourself to a set schedule

 Once you’ve sent your first survey, plan your next one based on the feedback you’ve received.
 For example, if in your initial survey, your people have highlighted issues surrounding diversity and inclusion, ask questions that dig deeper into that issue to uncover the underlying problems in your next round of feedback.

 Think about employee engagement survey frequency.
 How long will it take to start making the changes you’ve been asked for?

 3. Get your people to respond in their own words

 Numbers and tick boxes are fine but ideally you want real responses, written in their own words.
 Using open text feedback as part of your survey is a great opportunity to support quantitative scores with the rich, contextual insight that language provides.
 They'll give a greater sense of how your employees are feeling and any deep-seated problems.

 But manually analysing open text feedback has traditionally been very time consuming, susceptible to bias and impossible to do at scale.
-To access to this kind of insight it is important you use Natural Language Processing – or NLP to help categorise verbatim comments into themes and sentiment.
+To access to this kind of insight it is important you use employee language analysis to help categorise verbatim comments into themes and sentiment.
 Here at Qlearsite, NLP is a core feature of all our surveys.

 4. Make a plan, then communicate it